BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 | Round        | 1.5" BSP |     [47mm][HP47mm] |
 | Foldback     |   1" BSP | [32.5mm][HP32-5mm] |

-The hole punches require a 14mm pilot hole for the M12 bolt that pulls the cutter through the wall.
-The bolt itself requires a 10mm Allen key to tighten.
+The hole punches require a 12mm pilot hole for the M12 bolt that pulls the cutter through the wall.
+The bolt itself requires a 10mm hex key to tighten.
 When drilling in stainless steel we advise you to get a cobalt head drill bit, and a low-speed, high-torque drill.
 We advise you to cool your drill bit with running oil / water while drilling.

 TODO: Frank sleutelgrootte controleren